UniFi Network Comparison Charts

 UniFi Standalone Gateways — USG and UXG

-All UniFi standalone gateways, as of April 2024.
+All UniFi standalone gateways, as of November 2024.
 Standalone is my term, but these gateways require the UniFi Network application to be run on another piece of hardware such as a Cloud Key, local PC/server, or cloud service.
-The USG models are nearing the end of their useful life, while the UXG models are current.
+The USG models are discontinued and end of life, while the UXG models are current.

 UniFi standalone gateways (USG and UXG) comparison.
 These require a Cloud Key, cloud service, or self-hosted UniFi Network application.